Algorand: Network

-ALGO

-The unit of account of the Algorand protocol is the ALGO.
-The protocol's supply of ALGO is limited to 10 billion units.
-One ALGO is divisible to six decimal places, the smallest unit is called microALGO (𝜇ALGO), equal to 1/1,000,000 (one millionth) ALGO.

-Adoption
+Usage

-Since 2019, Algorand has been a partner of World Chess.
+In 2019, Algorand became a partner of World Chess.

-In 2021, Italia Olivicola, Italy's largest olive and olive oil producers' organization, partnered with Euranet to implement blockchain technology based on Algorand.
+In 2021, Italia Olivicola, Italy's largest olive and olive oil producers' organization, partnered with Euranet to implement blockchain technology based on Algorand to attempt to address olive oil adulteration.
 SIAE, the Italian Society of Authors and Publishers, also announced a project on copyright management using Algorand in the same year.

 In 2022, Algorand's blockchain was used by Robert Irwin and the Australia Zoo for a series of NFTs.

-In 2023, Fideiussioni Digitali, Italy's initiative to reduce fraud in bank and insurance guarantees, selected Algorand as its blockchain.
+In January 2023, Fideiussioni Digitali, Italy's initiative to reduce fraud in bank and insurance guarantees, selected the Algorand blockchain for a project to address fraudulent bank guarantees.
+In February 2023, the Algorand Foundation urged users to withdraw funds from the cryptocurrency wallet MyAlgo, as it had been hacked for $9.6 million the week prior.

 In 2024, CNBC-TV18 reported that Algorand's blockchain was being tested for use in a digital identification to help women in India access public health programs.

 The Algorand blockchain had its first tokenized money market fund launch in June 2024.